cloud36/causalcuriosity/mmm_carryover_and_shape_effects.md

     return beta - (K**S*beta)/(x**S+K**S)
 ```

 The equation above is a modified version of the original.
-In the original Hill function as X approaches infinity the function approaches 1, therefore we multiple times a beta coefficient to account for various strengths of marketing channels.
+In the original Hill function, as X approaches infinity the function approaches 1, therefore we multiply by a beta coefficient to account for various strengths of marketing channels.

 The paper does point out that the function has poor identifiability.
 For example, when K (the half saturation) point is outside of the observed media spend.
-We can see this in the image below.
-If we examine the blue line, we see that we don't observe the half-satuation point i.e. the blue line hasn't started to flatten due to diminishing returns, therefore it is impossible for our model to pick this up.
+* We can see this in the image below.
+If we examine the blue line, we see that we don't observe the half-saturation point i.e. the blue line hasn't started to flatten due to diminishing returns, therefore it is impossible for our model to pick this up.

 ![hill transformations](https://i.imgur.com/v30CyLy.png)

-To account for poor identifiability and therefore difficulty estimating the paper referenced a similar function descibed by Jin, Shobowale, Koehler and Case (2012), shown below.
+To account for poor identifiability and therefore difficulty estimating the paper referenced a similar function described by Jin, Shobowale, Koehler and Case (2012), shown below.

 ![grp](https://i.imgur.com/pp8h2qY.png)